kushieda-minori/vc-cron-scripts/README.md

 These scripts are used for Discord integration.
 They can be used by creating a "web hook" on a specific channel and then passing that URL to the script as the last parameter.

+For more information on how to use the WebHook API, see the [discord documentation](https://discord.com/developers/docs/resources/webhook#execute-webhook).

 They will work on Linux or BSD.
 Runing under WSL on Windows is unknown.
 If you try it, let me know if it works.

 **NOTE:** None of these scripts use proper escaping of the message before placing it into the payload that is sent to Discord.
 If the message is not a properly escaped JSON string, then discord may fail to process it.